 The ‘extensive’ mode enables you to perform a more in-depth search and recover files that were lost a while ago, when the drive has become corrupted, or it has been formatted.
 The ‘extensive’ mode supports both NTFS and non-NTFS file systems.

 The syntax for scanning and recovering the deleted files using ‘extensive’ mode:

 Enter the below command to recover the ‘Documents’ folder inside the ‘Default’ user account from your ‘C:’ drive to save the recovered folder on the ‘A:’ drive.
 Always put the backslash (\) at the end of the folder name.

 If you lost some MP4 files from the Videos folder while formatting the ‘C:’ drive and now you want to recover them to ‘E:’ drive, then type the given command and press Enter.

 If you lost your payslips in a corrupted ‘A:’ drive, and now you can just recover any files with the string ‘payslip’ in the filename by using wildcard characters.
 Type the following command and press ‘Enter’.

 winfr A: E: /extensive /n *payslip*

 Although Windows File Recovery is an efficient recovery tool, it cannot recover all file types.
-To know the supported extension group as well as the corresponding file types, which are supported by the tool, just type:
+To know all the file extension groups and their corresponding file types, which are supported by the WINFR tool, just type:

 And the file types that are supported for recovery will be listed.

-Once the process is complete.
-Close the recovery tool and check the destination drive which you typed in the command prompt as a location to save your recovered files.
+Once the process is complete, check the destination drive which you entered in the command prompt to see if your files are recovered.
 We strongly recommend you back up your files regularly to avoid data loss in the future.